jakesboles/Boles_et-al_DSS_time-series/README.md

 ## Data:
 ### Original bulk RNA-sequencing data:
-This can be accessed via the NCBI GEO (insert GSE number when submission is completed(insert link)).
+This can be accessed via the NCBI GEO ([GSE239820](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE239820)).
 We have included:
 1. Raw FASTQ files from paired-end reads (two files per sample)
 2. Raw transcript counts after read mapping and counting.
-These data are in "raw_counts.csv"(insert link).
+These data are in "raw_counts.csv".
 The key can be found in the metadata at the GEO entry page.
 3. Processed and normalized counts after the removal of low-quality genes and samples.
 These are the data used to arrive at the conclusions in the paper above.
-These data are separated into colon ("colon_VST_counts_3.csv"(insert link)) and brain ("brain_VST_counts_3.csv"(insert link)).
+These data are separated into colon ("colon_VST_counts_3.csv") and brain ("brain_VST_counts_3.csv").
 The sample key can be found in the metadata at the GEO entry page.

 ### Publicly available datasets used here:
 | Dataset | Publication | DSS schedule | Colon regions examined |